boonyong6/how-linux-works/README.md

 ### 4.2.5 Disk Buffering, Caching, and Filesystems

-- Kernel usually doesn’t immediately write changes to filesystems.
+- Kernel usually doesn't immediately write changes to filesystems.
 Instead, it **stores those changes in RAM (disk buffers)** until the kernel determines a good time to write them to the disk.
 - When you **unmount** a filesystem, the kernel automatically **synchronizes with the disk**.

 ```bash